-Tanya Memme is someone you can look up to when it comes to embracing change and loving oneself unconditionally, even through the worst circumstances in life.
-She is an Emmy-nominated TV Host, lifestyle expert, an international on-camera, video and on-stage coach for executives, as well as and the Founder of Life Masters, a talk show/podcast where visionaries, mentors, healers, life coaches and speakers share life changing stories, inspiration and wisdom.
+It takes guts for anyone to strongly embrace the changes around them and not suck at it.
+Tanya Memme is someone you can look up to when it comes to embracing change and loving oneself unconditionally even through the worst circumstances in life.
+She is an Emmy-nominated TV Host, lifestyle expert, an international on-camera, video, and on-stage coach for executives, and the Founder of Life Masters, a talk show/podcast/web-based platform where visionaries, mentors, healers, life coaches and speakers share life changing stories, inspiration, and wisdom.
 All of her titles are proof of how she never gave up on her goals and learned how to climb the ladder of success without letting fear take over.
-This interview will teach you the power of accepting the worst case scenario and learning how to move away from it.
-For Tanya, acceptance of the challenges did not happen overnight, but it will eventually happen when you identify the causes and embrace forgiveness.
+This interview with her teaches you the power of accepting the worst case scenario and learning to move away from it.
+For Tanya, acceptance of the challenges does not happen overnight, but it can eventually happen when you find the cause and forgiveness.

 DOING THIS for 10 Seconds Can Change Your Life!
 Click here to watch Adam’s Inspiring TEDx Talk!